Posted on

 Step 4

 Use the Nu-Tool Cleaning Protectant & Rust/Debris Remover to thoroughly clean the collet and tool holder.
 The rust/debris remover is only needed when rust or heavy debris are present on your tooling.
 For the most part, the protectant is the go-to product.
 This should be used to aid in cleaning every time a CNC bit is replaced.
-At the VERY minimum, these should be cleaned weekly to get the most out of your tooling.
+At the minimum, these should be cleaned weekly to get the most out of your tooling.

 If these steps are regularly taken, you will get the most out of your collets and tool holders.
 Your cut quality will be the best that it can be and your spindle will be in balance which in turn will allow it to last longer.
-Again, treating your machine like you would a car by giving it regular maintenance will help you get the best out of your Multicam CNC machine investment.
+Again, treating your machine like you would a car by giving it regular maintenance will help you get the most out of your CNC machine investment.

 Greg Smolka (Author)